sketchc89/VehicleDetectionTracking-P5/README.md

 ### Speed

 My pipeline ran at 3-4 iterations per second.
 The tracking pipeline I used was fairly quick on each individual window (the HOG step was not the weak link), but the number of windows I chose to use to get good detection on the edges was probably too high.
+I used `lprun` for profiling functions in jupyter-notebook.
 After writing up the areas to improve, I implemented improving edges and throwing away the color histogram.

 Future areas to improve:

 * Reduce overlap for small windows that take up a large percent of the time.
 I could reduce overlap if detection at the edges were better.
 * Understand how OpenCV HoG works better.
 It is possible to run on a full image and parse the windows from the resulting vector.
 This could be faster than looping in python with vectorization.